schollz/find3/doc/overview.md

 </div>

 <div>
 The server then returns an ordered set of normalized values of $Q_{y}$, where the highest value is likely the best answer.
-TODO: See whether the highest value of $Q_{y}$ indicates whether or not it is a good guess.
 </div>